jquery/bugs.jqueryui.com/content/about.md

 ---

-jQuery issues have moved to [GitHub](https://github.com/jquery/jquery/issues).
+jQuery UI issues have moved to [GitHub](https://github.com/jquery/jquery-ui/issues).

 This site is now a static version of the old Trac bugs site.